OpenSourcePolitics/decidim-blog-author-petition/README.md

 It enables the author of a petition to manage its actualities.

-## Usage

-BlogAuthorPetition will be available as a Component for a Participatory Space.

 ## Installation

 Add this line to your application's Gemfile: